The warm-up process before your fight

 7. Ability to listen, learn, and follow direction

 When you first join, it’s perfectly fine to let the coach know that you are interested in competing.
 You can go a step further and ask how the club determines who gets to fight and what the requirements are.
-Just understand that competing and representing your club is a privilege, NOT A RIGHT.
-You get chosen based on set criterias and unfortunately, not everyone will get chosen.
-There is usually already a waitlist of students patiently waiting for their turn, so if you are a newcomer interested you will have to be patient.
+Just understand that competing and representing your club in Muay Thai tournaments near Mississauga is a privilege, NOT A RIGHT.
+You get chosen based on set criteria, and unfortunately, not everyone will get chosen.
+There is usually already a waitlist of students patiently waiting for their turn, so if you are a newcomer interested, you will have to be patient.

 So you got chosen to join the fight team?
 Well, with great power comes great responsibilities.
-This is what teamLEGACY expects from our fighters:
+This is what teamLEGACY in Mississauga expects from our fighters:

 1. Go to the advanced classes at least twice a week for 3 months before your scheduled fight.
 One of those classes has to be the sparring classes (currently on Tuesdays).